Blood Quantum (film): Production

-Language – The Mi’kmaq language, the Native tongue of Traylor and his family, is spoken throughout the movie.
-The Mi’kmaq language is spoken by Indigenous characters to discuss what to do with non-Indigenous refugees who demand they speak English.
-A Tribe Called Geek describes this as a situation where the Indigenous language holds power over English; English is the language begging to be heard.
+The film is deliberately set in 1981, the same year of the Listuguj raids, in which a group of game wardens, fisheries officers and Quebec Provincial Police officers raided Listuguj, arresting and beating many of its members and confiscating their fishing equipment.
+Members who were not incarcerated erected barricades, and a second raid by the authorities was conducted in retaliation.
+Before commencing production, Barnaby had all the actors watch Incident at Restigouche, the influential 1984 documentary film about the Listuguj raids by Alanis Obomsawin.

-Braids – In the film, the main character Traylor wears his hair in double braids from beginning to end.
-For Traylor, this is a subtle expression of Native identity and cultural preservation.
-Activist writer Brianna Holt explains that braids are a common style sported by Indigenous people, having the belief that the three strands in a braid represent the body, mind, and spirit.
+Themes and cultural elements

-Music – The ending of the film features traditional Native American music that highlights the dramatic, tragic ending.
-J. Bryan Burton of the University of Pennsylvania states that music serves numerous functions in traditional Native American culture, including religious ceremonies, healing ceremonies, work songs, game songs, courtship, storytelling, songs to bring success in hunting, agriculture, and war, and social songs and dances.
+The Mi’kmaq language is the predominant language in the film and the native tongue of Traylor and his family.
+In a scene where it is spoken by Indigenous characters as they discuss what to do with non-Indigenous refugees, the refugees demand that they speak English.
+Nicholas DeShaw of A Tribe Called Geek describes this as a situation where the Indigenous language holds power over English; English is the language begging to be heard.

-Themes
+The main character Traylor wears his hair in double braids, a subtle expression of Native identity and cultural preservation.
+Braids are a common style worn by Indigenous people, having the belief that the three strands in a braid represent the body, mind, and spirit.

 An underlying theme evident from beginning to end in Blood Quantum is that of generational trauma and the historical tension that exists between white and Native individuals.
 Native movie reviewer Eve Tushnet writes that we are bound up in one another’s lives, white and Native inextricably linked by present bonds of love as well as past bonds of injustice.

 Indigenous peoples roamed "North America" thousands of years before white colonizers showed up, and debate over the rightful owners of the land have never been settled.
 The concept of Natives being immune to the virus and non-natives being susceptible to getting infected is a subtle way of questioning who the rightful owners of Canadian land are, another theme present in the film.
 Brian Tallerico of Roger Ebert Reviews states that "it’s almost as if the planet is trying to give itself back to the ones who truly deserve it".

-The characters of Blood Quantum are plagued with real world problems such as addiction, and the issues associated with them.
+The characters of Blood Quantum are plagued with real world problems such as addiction and the issues associated with them.
 The best example of this is Lysol's transformation from hero to villain in the film—he goes from protecting the reservation to inadvertently destroying it.
 Lysol is a symbol of humankind's downfall being a direct result of its violent and arrogant tendencies.